Certificate Root Stores: An Area of Unity or Disparity?: Introduction

 One quickly realizes how critical root stores are to an ecosystem.
 A malicious CA whose certificate is in the root store can, in theory, substitute \emph{any} server's public key (not just a server that has asked this CA for a certificate), thus impersonate \emph{any} website~\cite{chuat2020sok}.
 Root store management is thus of extreme importance.
 For example, unused/untrusted certificates should be removed~\cite{perl2014you} to reduce the trust base---\cf the \textsc{Small-Trusted-Bases} security principle~\cite{van2020computer}.
 In practice, each vendor maintaining a root store has its own standards to determine policies like who to trust (\ie which organization will have its certificate included in the root store), what applications will a root certificate be trusted for, how the root store is communicated to clients, and when to distrust an organization.
-Ideally, root stores would be similar across vendors; a user's decision to use Chrome on Linux or Firefox on Windows should not affect this user's realm of trust.
-In reality, root store management policies are influenced by a variety of factors, like ethical principles, politics, and business considerations, which have resulted in increasingly widening deltas between popular root stores in the Public Key Infrastructure (PKI) ecosystem.
+Ideally, a user would understand the effect of their decision, \eg to use Chrome on Linux or Firefox on Windows, on their realm of trust.
+But this is unlikely to be the case in practice.

+Root store management policies are influenced by a variety of factors, like ethical principles, politics, and business considerations, which have resulted in increasingly widening deltas between popular root stores in the Public Key Infrastructure (PKI) ecosystem.
 Root store sizes were compared in 2015~\cite{fadai_2015_trust}, where it was found that back then their sizes already varied widely.